-Cooking pumpkin is one of the important traditions for Bocuk Night, as mentioned above.
+Cooking pumpkin is one of the popular traditions for Bocuk Night, as mentioned above.
 In most organizations, people offer each other kabak tatlısı, a kind of pumpkin dessert.
 Young people disguised as Bocuk sometimes want pumpkin dessert by knocking on the windows of the surrounding houses.
 There are also rumors that in the past villagers left some pumpkin dishes in the barn.
 The reason for this is to protect the cattle in the barn from Bocuk.
 Some villagers in Tekirdağ put some baklava on the roofs of their houses instead of pumpkin dessert.2

 “Kolada” is a term among the ancient Slavs to describe the period between Christmas and the Epiphany.
 During this period, people come together to sing songs and disguise themselves with animal masks.4

 Coraz Nights are only known by very few people in the villages of Ödemiş and Beydağ in İzmir, Turkey.
 It falls on the 18th, 19th and 20th of January.
 Just like in Bocuk Night, an old witch wanders in the streets at night and harms people in Coraz Nights.
 Villagers cook pumpkins in order to protect themselves from the witch named Coraz, and they do not allow the children to go out at night.
-Mestan Yapıcı claimed that the same dates were known as Karakoncolos Nights in Çeşme, which is about 200 kilometers from Ödemiş and Beydağ.5
+Mestan Yapıcı claimed that the same dates were known as Karakoncolos Nights in Çeşme, which is about 200 kilometers from Ödemiş and Beydağ.6

 Similar Winter Carnivals in the Balkans

-- Tihomir ĐORĐEVIĆ, Naš Narodni Život, Volume 2
+- Tihomir ĐORĐEVIĆ, “Naš Narodni Život”, Volume 2^

 - Prof. Dr. Erman ARTUN, Tekirdağ Âdetlerinden Bocuk Gecesi Ve Sedenka, Türk Kültürü Araştırmaları: Prof. Dr. Şükrü Elçin’e Armağan, 1993^

 - Özlem GÜZEL & Hande AKYURT KURNAZ, Türk Kültüründe Bir Miras Olarak Bocuk Gecesi Ritüeli İçeriği: Fenomenolojik Bir Araştırma, 2020^

 - Борис Александрович РЫБАКОВ, Язычество древней Руси, 2001, ISBN: 9785344000923^

 - Mestan YAPICI, Türk Kültüründe Kabak Ve Kabak Yemekleri, Dönence Yayınları, ISBN: 9789757054191^